 CalNEXT has highlighted this technology family as having high impacts within the Technology Category.

 Electric Vehicle Supply Equipment (EVSE) is defined as the conductors, connectors, related equipment, and control software that deliver energy to an electric vehicle (EV).
-This technology family has strong overlaps with the Electrical Infrastructure technology family within the Whole Building TPM.
+Electrified transportation is expected to be the major driver of load growth within California, and EVSE is a key enabling technology to unlock decarbonization of this sector.
+The California Energy Commission’s (CEC) latest Integrated Energy Policy Report projects that by 2030, electrical consumption from transportation will make up more than 20 terawatt hours (TWh), or 6.7% of all electrical consumption.
+This technology family has strong overlaps with the electrical infrastructure technology family within the Whole Buildings TPM.

 Note: A number of mobile battery charging applications exist outside of traditional passenger vehicles and are covered in separate technology families within this TPM.
 These include applications such as e-bikes, motorized wheelchairs, forklifts, and golf carts.